 After these examples, you’ll find a list of additional resume examples by job title.
 Click on any link to see a resume for your specific role.

-1. Project manager resume example
+1. What does a project manager resume example look like?

 A project manager plans and organizes projects to ensure they are completed on time and within budget.
 They coordinate teams, track progress, and solve problems.
 Project managers help keep everything on track and running smoothly.

-• Clear headline and summary: The headline includes the exact job title, and the summary highlights industry focus, core strengths, and measurable impact—all tailored to project management roles.
+Clear headline and summary: The headline includes the exact job title, and the summary highlights industry focus, core strengths, and measurable impact—all tailored to project management roles.

-• Strong use of accomplishments: Each bullet point in the work experience section focuses on results, using numbers to show impact (e.g., “reduced project expenses by 25%”).
+Strong use of accomplishments: Each bullet point in the work experience section focuses on results, using numbers to show impact (e.g., “reduced project expenses by 25%”).

-• ATS-friendly format: Clean layout, reverse-chronological order, and consistent date formatting make it easy for applicant tracking systems to read.
+ATS-friendly format: Clean layout, reverse-chronological order, and consistent date formatting make it easy for applicant tracking systems to read.

-• Relevant skills and certifications: Includes both hard and soft skills aligned with the role, plus industry-recognized certifications like CAPM and PMI-ACP.
+Relevant skills and certifications: Includes both hard and soft skills aligned with the role, plus industry-recognized certifications like CAPM and PMI-ACP.

-• Professional and easy to scan: Uses clear headings, bullet points, and a simple, readable font.
+Professional and easy to scan: Uses clear headings, bullet points, and a simple, readable font.
 This is ideal for busy recruiters scanning quickly.

 A marketing professional helps promote products or services to reach customers.
 They create campaigns, study market trends, and find ways to attract and keep customers.
 Marketing helps businesses grow and connect with their audience.

-• Strong headline and summary: Clearly states the candidate’s title and years of experience, while emphasizing leadership, product adoption, and team performance.
+Strong headline and summary: Clearly states the candidate’s title and years of experience, while emphasizing leadership, product adoption, and team performance.

-• Focused on accomplishments: Each role highlights outcomes—like sales growth, international launches, and cross-functional leadership—rather than just responsibilities.
+Focused on accomplishments: Each role highlights outcomes—like sales growth, international launches, and cross-functional leadership—rather than just responsibilities.

-• Relevant to the role: Emphasizes product strategy, market research, and customer-driven decision-making.
+Relevant to the role: Emphasizes product strategy, market research, and customer-driven decision-making.
 These are critical for a senior product or marketing manager.

-• Education supports seniority: Includes both an MBA and a relevant bachelor’s degree from strong institutions, reinforcing credibility for leadership roles.
+Education supports seniority: Includes both an MBA and a relevant bachelor’s degree from strong institutions, reinforcing credibility for leadership roles.

-• Professional and well-organized: Clean formatting, clear sections, and consistent styling make it easy for both ATS and human reviewers to navigate.
+Professional and well-organized: Clean formatting, clear sections, and consistent styling make it easy for both ATS and human reviewers to navigate.

-3. Business analyst resume example
+3. What does a business analyst resume example look like?

 A business analyst helps companies solve problems and improve processes.
 They study how things are done, gather information, and suggest changes to make work more efficient.
 Business analysts also help teams plan and reach their goals.

-• Clear title and summary: Opens with a direct job title and a summary that highlights analytical strengths, technical knowledge, and a solutions-driven mindset.
+Clear title and summary: Opens with a direct job title and a summary that highlights analytical strengths, technical knowledge, and a solutions-driven mindset.

-• Detailed, relevant experience: Each role includes technical responsibilities and business impact, showing progression from associate to analyst-level work.
+Detailed, relevant experience: Each role includes technical responsibilities and business impact, showing progression from associate to analyst-level work.

-• Strong use of action verbs: Bullet points begin with active verbs and focus on real contributions like improving customer experience and translating data into insights.
+Strong use of action verbs: Bullet points begin with active verbs and focus on real contributions like improving customer experience and translating data into insights.

-• Well-rounded skills section: Lists both technical tools (SQL, Jira, ServiceNow) and soft skills (teamwork, stakeholder relations), which are essential for business analyst roles.
+Well-rounded skills section: Lists both technical tools (SQL, Jira, ServiceNow) and soft skills (teamwork, stakeholder relations), which are essential for business analyst roles.

-• Clean, professional formatting: The layout is easy to scan, ATS-friendly, and clearly organized by section and job title.
+Clean, professional formatting: The layout is easy to scan, ATS-friendly, and clearly organized by section and job title.

 A human resources professional helps manage a company’s employees.
 They handle hiring, training, and answering questions about benefits or workplace rules.
 Human resources professionals work to support employees and create a positive work environment.

-• Strong, targeted summary: Clearly positions the candidate as an experienced HR professional with strengths in recruitment, employee retention, and career counseling.
+Strong, targeted summary: Clearly positions the candidate as an experienced HR professional with strengths in recruitment, employee retention, and career counseling.

-• Relevant and varied experience: Shows both entrepreneurial HR work and higher education leadership, highlighting versatility and deep experience in people-focused roles.
+Relevant and varied experience: Shows both entrepreneurial HR work and higher education leadership, highlighting versatility and deep experience in people-focused roles.

-• Accomplishments with context: Each position includes specific responsibilities and outcomes, such as managing internship programs and overseeing student employment services for thousands.
+Accomplishments with context: Each position includes specific responsibilities and outcomes, such as managing internship programs and overseeing student employment services for thousands.

-• Core skills align with the field: Skills like documentation, UX writing, and CMS show the candidate’s adaptability in both HR and content-focused environments.
+Core skills align with the field: Skills like documentation, UX writing, and CMS show the candidate’s adaptability in both HR and content-focused environments.

-• Education supports career track: Advanced degree in Student Affairs and Higher Education strengthens credibility for HR and career development roles.
+Education supports career track: Advanced degree in Student Affairs and Higher Education strengthens credibility for HR and career development roles.

 A software developer creates and improves computer programs and apps.
 They write code, fix problems, and test their work to make sure it runs smoothly.
 Software developers work with teams to build tools that meet users’ needs.

-• Impactful summary: Quickly establishes the candidate’s leadership experience and quantifiable success with metrics like performance gains and client satisfaction rates.
+Impactful summary: Quickly establishes the candidate’s leadership experience and quantifiable success with metrics like performance gains and client satisfaction rates.

-• Achievement-focused bullet points: Each role highlights measurable results—like reducing server costs by 25% and project timelines by 30%—not just responsibilities.
+Achievement-focused bullet points: Each role highlights measurable results—like reducing server costs by 25% and project timelines by 30%—not just responsibilities.

-• Strong technical depth: Clearly showcases a broad tech stack (Java, React, SQL, AWS, etc.) and modern methodologies like Agile, microservices, and TDD.
+Strong technical depth: Clearly showcases a broad tech stack (Java, React, SQL, AWS, etc.) and modern methodologies like Agile, microservices, and TDD.

-• Career progression and leadership: Demonstrates growth from developer to senior role, with examples of leading teams and overseeing high-impact projects.
+Career progression and leadership: Demonstrates growth from developer to senior role, with examples of leading teams and overseeing high-impact projects.

-• Well-organized and ATS-friendly: Easy-to-read formatting, consistent structure, and keyword-rich sections ensure applicant tracking systems can accurately parse the resume.
+Well-organized and ATS-friendly: Easy-to-read formatting, consistent structure, and keyword-rich sections ensure applicant tracking systems can accurately parse the resume.

 Resume examples by job title